Metacinnabar/heartbeat-win/README.md

 $device = "amazing-pc"
 ```

+3. Restart your computer

+To ensure the script is ran with the correct configuration, restart your computer and it should load on startup.

-3. Ensure that the client is setup correctly
+4. Ensure that the client is setup correctly

 To be sure your script is working and got a response from the server, check the logs at `%USERPROFILE%\Documents\heartbeat\logs\` and look for the following:
 ```log